cocoleah/mini-games/README.md

-# mini-games
+# Mini Games
 Series of mini games built on Python script.
+Instructions are found on the app.
 Enjoy!

+Lit of mini games:
+- Rock Paper Scissors (Advanced)
+- Snake Game (Blockade)
+- Tic-Tac-Toe